 Currently, he is working within Councils CBD office promoting Southport as the CBD of the Gold Coast and dealing in economic development and investment attraction for the CBD and overall Gold Coast.
 His future direction is hopefully in private property development and urban design.

 Currently involved in a Griffith Internship Program

 Student Exchange to UCF in Olrlando Florida Semester 2 2017

 Golden Key International Honours Program

 Double degree at Griffith University: Bachelor of Psychological Science and Bachelor of Criminology and Criminal Science.

 Recipient of the prestigious Sir Samuel Griffith Scholarship.

 Bachelor of Communication Design

-Runs her own graphics business: Aynsley Knight Design
+Runs her own Creative Design Agency: Aynsley Knight Design

 Previously worked at an advertising agency for nine years, working on national and state ad campaigns.